 After completing the necessary education, you must then meet a work experience requirement.

-Though you may apply for exams before meeting this requirement, you will not receive certification until you complete your work experience.
+Though you may apply for exams before meeting this requirement, you will not receive your CIA certification until you complete your work experience.
 How much experience is needed is dependent upon your maximum completed level of education.

-The requirements for the program are:
+The work and education requirements for the Certified Internal Auditor certification are:

 In order to meet with the strict moral and character requirements, all candidates require a Character Reference Form.
 It must be signed by a CIA, CCSA, CGAP, CRMA, CFSA, or other supervisor.
 This requirement ensures you have a high level of integrity to go along with your professionalism.